BestTimesToVisit.com Logo

 Uber/Ride-Sharing

-Widely available in the San Juan metropolitan area and some surrounding towns.
-It's a convenient option for getting around the city, especially if you don't want to deal with parking or driving after enjoying a few cocktails.
+Uber operates primarily in the San Juan metropolitan area and some surrounding towns.
+It's a convenient option for getting around the city, especially for evenings out or when you don't want to deal with parking.

-Cost:Varies by distance and surge pricing, typically $7-$20 for short to medium trips within San Juan.
+Cost:Varies by distance and surge pricing, typically $10-$30 for most trips within San Juan.

 Public Buses (AMA)

-The Autoridad Metropolitana de Autobuses (AMA) operates bus routes primarily within the San Juan metropolitan area.
-It's the most budget-friendly option for getting around the city.
+The Autoridad Metropolitana de Autobuses (AMA) operates a public bus system primarily serving the San Juan metro area.
+It's the most budget-friendly way to travel within the city if you're on a tight budget and have time to spare.

 Cost:$0.75 per ride.